The guide scope: 90 mm Maksutov on an iOptron goto mount "the Cube"

 Computers and Software

-Back in '95, an 8086 first drove the dome and scope.
-I had designed and built an ISA bus card (visible in open box image here) with 35 ICs to provide all manner of digital and analog I/O, incremental encoder counters, pulse output and such.
-It also provided reading in 8 bit wide data from the Cookbook iso of the paltry 4 bits.
-Buckets of code written in C to interface with the dome, scope and CCD via this card and make it all work like it should.
-All migrated to a 80166, 80286, and finally a DX400.
-At that point, a Pentium II joined it to run Guide and the new addition of the Audine.
-Lately the Audine has moved to an Athlon 1.5 GHz that supports USB2.
-The DX400 and Athlon link up via coax ethernet to another PC in the house (upgraded to wireless in 2007), where I do all my control remotely, a godsend during Canadian winter and mosquito infested summer nights, to say nothing of the Asian beetles.
-At least I got smart with the Audine and used freely available s/w to operate it, but I still had to build my own PWM Peltier cooler with an 68HC811 via RS232.
-I coded lots of s/w to reduce the data, mostly batch processing of the raw images with their dark and flat field frames, and a clever sub-pixel alignment tool which pixel interpolates multiple FIT images to render improved resolution and star shapes, somewhat like NASA and Meade's drizzle.
-PC hard disks life span are much shortened by freezing temperatures, so both PCs are inside an insulated box (shown here open and closed - click image to 'open'), with three thermostats; one controls a low power hair dryer to increase the box' temperature, at which point a second starts up the PCs and a third exhausts excess heat via a fan.
-It is also fully sealed/screened from insect intrusion.
+Back in '95, an 8086 drove the dome and scope.
+I built an ISA card (visible in open box image here) with 35 ICs to provide all manner of digital and analog I/O and buckets of code.
+All migrated successively to 80166, 80286, DX400, Pentium II and an Athlon.
+The PC(s) linked up via buried coax ethernet to a another in the house (upgraded to wireless in 2007), where I do all my control remotely.
+I coded s/w to reduce the data, batch processing of raw images, and a clever sub-pixel alignment tool which pixel interpolates multiple FIT images (improved resolution and star shapes).
+PC hard disks life span are much shortened by freezing temperatures, so PC(s) are inside an insulated box (shown here open and closed - click image to 'open'), with three thermostats; one controls a low power hair dryer to increase the box' temperature, at which point a second starts up the PCs and a third exhausts excess heat via a fan, fully sealed/screened from insect intrusion.
 Diskless operation with CF flash memory via IDE was attempted to remove the need for temperature control, but proved to be excessively slow and having too few total permissible write cycles.

-A recent addition is a Pentium D, unheated, which controls the dome and slit, pan/tilt camera, Starshoot CCD and other USB devices.
+A recent addition is a Pentium D, unheated.
 An Hitachi Endurastar 2.5" hard disk was chosen as it can operate down to -20 Celcius.
-In July 2007, the home grown drives and incremental encoders were replaced with commercial components accessible via USB, and so the DOS PC was no longer required.
-In May 2008, the *warm box* PC was removed and all operations and devices are now under the lone Pentium D PC.
-Under XP and with remote desktop, full coding and testing remotely is the norm - most welcomed in winter.
+In July 2007, the home grown drives and incremental encoders were replaced with commercial components accessible via USB.
+In May 2008, the *warm box* PC was removed and all operations and devices are now under the lone Pentium D. In February 2010, Icron Ranger 2104 was installed, providing USB services over 150ft/46m of CAT6 buried cable so that the house PC could drive the entire observatory (Dome PC removed - no more winter temperatures and humidity issues!).
+Too bad solid state drives came too late :o[

 Movie 'tracking' a geo-synchronous satelite whilst stars fly by: